Federal Criminal Defense Lawyer in Jefferson City

 Federal criminal defense attorney Scott Hamblin will take the time to fully explain how the federal criminal “system” works, including criminal procedure, details of the criminal laws relevant to your case, and a realistic idea of what you should expect in your criminal case.
 He has a reputation for excellence, thorough preparation, and innovation.
 He represents clients located in Jefferson City and throughout the surrounding Missouri communities.

 Relatively few criminal lawyers have experience representing individuals in United States District Court.
 Even fewer criminal lawyers have jury trial experience in federal court.
 Scott Hamblin regularly appears in United States District Court.

-Contact Scott’s law office today at 573-821-4013.
-Whether you are facing white collar crime charges or other federal criminal charges, he can be your federal criminal defense lawyer.
-At Scott’s office, you can expect a courteous and knowledgeable staff, access to experienced attorneys and fair billing.
+Contact Scott’s law office today.
+Whether you are facing white-collar crime charges or other federal criminal charges, he can be your federal criminal defense lawyer.
+At Scott’s office, you can expect a courteous and knowledgeable staff, access to experienced attorneys, and fair billing.